recursion-ninja/efficient-implied-alignment/README.md

 [![DOI:10.1186/s12859-020-03595-2](https://zenodo.org/badge/DOI/10.1186/s12859-020-03595-2.svg)](https://doi.org/10.1186/s12859-020-03595-2)

-This repository hosts the pre-print manuscript for the *Efficient Implied Alignment* paper, an program `implied-align` implementing the algorithm described in the paper, and a script to replicate the results of the paper.
+This repository hosts the program `implied-align` implementing the algorithm described in the paper *Efficient Implied Alignment* and a script to replicate the results of the paper.

 ### Installation of `implied-align`